 This Heritage Month, instead of staying at home looking up ancestral and heritage houses in the Philippines online, take the time to visit them yourself

-Thanks to the Heritage Conservation Bill or Senate Bill 1234, there are now more incentives – such as tax exemptions and lower tax rates for business operations – for owners of heritage houses to preserve, rehabilitate, and maintain these structures.
-These homes bore witness to our country’s rich and colorful history; future generations can learn more about the Philippines and get a glimpse of how it things were during a more genteel era.
+Thanks to the Heritage Conservation Bill or Senate Bill 1234, there are now more incentives – such as tax exemptions and lower tax rates for business operations – for owners of heritage houses in the Philippines to preserve, rehabilitate, and maintain these structures.
+These ancestral houses in the Philippines bore witness to our country’s rich and colorful history; future generations can learn more about the Philippines and get a glimpse of how it things were during a more genteel era.

-Don’t let Heritage Month pass without paying a visit to some of the most prominent heritage houses across the country.
+Don’t let Heritage Month pass without paying a visit to some of the most prominent heritage houses in the Philippines.
 Take a moment to appreciate the architecture and look back at our glorious past by visiting these old houses in the Philippines:

 Juan Luna Shrine